HelTecAutomation/ESP32_LoRaWAN/readme.md

 # The Overview
 ----------
+- **This library must work with newest [Heltec_ESP32 development framework](https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series)**
+  - *For now, new features still not included in the release version, must install this framework via Git.*
 - This library is make LoRaWAN 1.0.2 protocol running with ESP32.
 Only support the ESP32 + LoRa series products made by [HelTec Automation(TM)](heltec.org), and a [LoRa gateway](https://heltec.org/proudct_center/lora/lora-gateway/) is must needed;
 - LoRaWAN relevant parameters are defined in the .ino file;
 - This library is transplanted form https://github.com/Lora-net/LoRaMac-node;